 Work shadowing day

 In Year 7, all students have the opportunity to spend a day shadowing a parent or family friend at work.
 This enables students to get a taste of the workplace and begin to consider future career pathways.

 All students in Year 8 attend termly presentations from a range of employers across a variety of industry sectors where they hear more about the world of work and pathways to different careers.
 We work with a variety of local and national employers, from the NHS through to publishing companies and leading engineering companies.

 Careers Aspiration Event

 All students in Year 9 engage in an Extended Learning Day that focuses on their future career pathways.
 This includes meeting sixth formers, university students, apprenticeship providers and employers.
 Students are also supported to engage in their own careers research with a focus on the importance of choosing their KS4 options.

 Year 9 into 10 Transition

 As students select their options for GCSE, all Year 9 students are supported through a Year 9 into 10 Options Evening, one to one options personal guidance sessions and optional personal sessions with advisors from YC Hertfordshire.

 University Aspiration Day

 All Year 10 students experience an Extended Learning Day where they visit a university (e.g. Brunel, Hertfordshire, Oxford, Cambridge) in order to get a taste of university life.
-This includes campus tours, opportunities to meet students and university staff.
+This includes campus tours, sample course activities and opportunities to meet students and university staff.

 All Year 10 students engage in work experience for a week during E Week.
 Students have scope to seek out their own placements or select those provided by our partners, YC Hertfordshire.
 This is an excellent opportunity for students to engage in work, build their skills and consider their personal career pathway.

 ‘You’re Hired’ Extended Learning Day